Menu

 Implementation - How We Put Our Aims into Daily Practice

-All classes in Key Stage 1 participate in 1.5 hours per week and in Key Stage Two have dedicated Science sessions of 2 hours per week which may be split over two lessons to allow sufficient time before and after a practical investigation for pupils to learn what was intended.
+Science is taught weekly in every year group across the school.
 The units of work in science are planned so that they build upon prior learning.
 We ensure that there are opportunities for children of all abilities to develop their skills and knowledge in each curriculum area, building progression into the science scheme of work, so that the children are increasingly challenged as they move up through the school.
 Schema are developed through the building of scientific vocabulary, for example, EYFS pupils observe plants through magnifying glasses, naming the roots, stem, leaves, flowers and petals.
 By year 3, pupils have learnt about photosynthesis and dissect a plant to look under a microscope at the stamen, anther, stigma, ovary and ovule and learn how it reproduces.
 In year 6, children move on to learn how plants adapt to suit their environment in different ways and that adaptation may lead to evolution.

 At Holbrook, lessons are fully planned and researched, giving confidence in delivery.
 Our children are inquisitive and encouraged to ask questions (even if teachers don’t know the answers).
 Through constructive questioning, scientific misconceptions that the children may have can be addressed and discussed.
 Furthermore, we encourage children to apply their scientific knowledge across the curriculum.
 Pupils are taught to use a variety of scientific enquiry types to plan and carry out investigations making full use of all our resources, indoors and outdoors.
 We use technology to enhance science.